GLP-1 and Nausea: Managing a Common Side Effect

 - Peppermint: Tea or supplemental oil (provides digestive comfort)

 This combination addresses nausea through multiple mechanisms and provides superior relief to any single supplement.
+If you are building a broader supplement stack alongside nausea support, the GLP-1 supplement guide covers the other essentials.

 The Best Anti-Nausea Supplements for GLP-1 Users (2026)